-The time required to restore the files depends on the number of files, and may take up to 10 minutes (per 2400-foot reel).
+The time required to restore the files depends on the number of files.

 AUTOINST automatically streams the installation jobs that complete the installation of most products.

 If AUTOINST was successful, an END OF PROGRAM message is displayed.

 b.
 Ensure that the correct version of NMCONFIG and HPSWINFO are on your system, mount the backup tape that contains these files (from the prior release) or the STORE tape referenced in the section, "Patch Considerations," earlier in this Appendix and restore them to your system: